Welcome to my homepage

 Study of surface oceanic turbulence

-My work as a postdoc is to give new keys in the understanding of this balanced turbulence, to allow to better disentangle signals when the satellite fly over the ocean.
-To do so, I use a combination of state-of-the-art in situ data and numerical simulations.
-This work is done in collaboration with people from Jet Propulsion Laboratory and SCRIPPS Institution of Oceanography.
+During a NASA-funded postdoc at California Institute of Technology, in the ocean physics group led by Jörn Callies, I worked in the understanding of the balanced turbulence, to allow to better disentangle signals when the satellites fly over the ocean, and I especially focused on the study of the spectral content of Sea Surface Height.
+This work was done in collaboration with people from Jet Propulsion Laboratory and SCRIPPS Institution of Oceanography.

 Vortices in the Arabian Sea